ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 GitHub
 ~~~~~~

-Publishing :ref:`Artifacts` to GitHub is also possible.
-These are available in
+You can publish :ref:`Artifacts` to GitHub, which makes them available in
 the ``https://github.com/ansys/project-name/releases`` section.
 The
 visibility of these artifacts follows the one in the repository.
 Visibility can
-be private, internal or public.
+be private, internal, or public.

 For enabling public visibility of a repository, follow the process explained in
-the :ref:`Project approval and public release` section.
+:ref:`Project approval and public release`.

-.. dropdown:: Using GitHub actions
+.. dropdown:: Use GitHub Actions

     The following code allows you to publish any Python :ref:`Artifacts` contained in
-    the ``dist/`` directory to the GitHub release created.
-It is expected to be included when
+    the ``dist`` directory to the GitHub release created.
+It is expected to be included
-    :ref:`Use GitHub actions`:
+    when you :ref:`Use GitHub Actions`:

     .. code-block:: yaml